 Children can get away quickly so keep your eyes on them at all times.

-- There is no first aid stations but if you need any medical assistance you can notify any staff you may see
+- There is no first aid station but if you need any medical assistance you can notify any staff you may see

 - There are no public phones